The-Anarchist-Christians/Modded-Macintosh/README.md

-# Hackathon
+# Modded Macintosh
-This is the secret API for what we have done to our codes for testing purposes.
+This is the modded API for MacOS without asking Apple because they did not publish the codes for safety purposes.
+## Description
+test